Traveling with Pets: Tips that will help keep your pets safeHow to keep your furry friends safe and happy, and your vehicle fur-free!

 - If you have small kids, tell them to go easy on the dog while in the car.

-- Stop often for quick stretches and bathroom breaks.
+- When traveling with pets, stop often for quick stretches and bathroom breaks.

 - Pack plenty of food and treats and also make sure to fill water bottles with your home tap water.
 You can also purchase bottled water.
 Tap water from the places you visit may not sit well with the pooch.